Specialized Enduro 29er, Official Weight, Tech Breakdown, and First Ride Review

-The Enduro comes stock with the excellent 150/120 34mm Fox Talas CTD fork.
+The Enduro comes stock with a 150/120 34mm Fox Talas CTD fork.
 It’s a smart choice considering the bikes relaxed 67.5 degree headtube angle.

 While some of you may be tempted to throw something like a lowered Manitou Dorado on the front of this bike, Specialized strongly advises against it.

-The new bike comes equipped with a brand new dropper post.
-The Command IR features the same three positions (full extension, 1″ drop, and full drop) and mechanical reliability that have made it a staff favorite.
-The updated dropper offers internal routing (yay!), an easier to access air pressure valve for adjusting return speeds, and new saddle clamp design.
+The new bike comes equipped with an updated dropper post.
+The Command IR features the same mechanical reliability and three positions (full extension, 1″ drop, and full drop) that have made it a staff favorite.
+The updated dropper also offers internal routing (yay!), an easier to access air pressure valve for adjusting return speeds, and new saddle clamp design.

 Specialized and Cane Creek worked together to develop a on the fly (but removable via a small allen) adjustment lever for the low speed compression.
-Normally, the Double Barrel requires a special adjustment tool, and while it also doubles as an excellent bottle opener ,we’re much happier flicking the easy switch in anticipation of a long grueling climbs.
+Normally, the Double Barrel requires a special adjustment tool, and while that tool also doubles as an excellent bottle opener, we’re much happier flicking the easy switch in anticipation of a long grueling climbs.

-On our demo unit we did notice that in some scenarios the lever rubbed against the frame when we tried to flip it all the way around.
-Between the rain and the riding we never had the chance to fully experiment with it.
+On our demo unit we did notice that in some scenarios the lever rubbed against the frame when we tried to flip it all the way around, but between the rain and the shredding, we never had the chance to fully experiment with it.

-The Enduro 29r has more super powers than your average avenger but the one that stoked us out the most was the super short chainstays.
+This new Enduro 29r has more super powers than your average avenger, but the one that stoked us out the most was the super short chainstays.
 At 16.9″ they’re shorter than those found on many modern 26″ trail bikes.

-The big design obstacle that bicycle designers face is the front derailleur.
-Some companies have curved seat tubes while others (like the excellent Kona Honzo) completely forgo that ability.
+The big design obstacle that bicycle designers face with 29ers is front derailleur clearance.
+Some companies have curved seat tubes while others (like the Kona Honzo) completely forgo that ability.

 If you haven’t worked on a Specialized bike in a while you might not be aware of their dual purpose “internal routing” / chain guide protector.